-Adobe released the Elements 12 line back at the end of September but we’re already looking forward to the upcoming Photoshop Elements and Premiere Elements 13.
+Updated August 24th, 2014: We’re getting pretty close to the next major release of Photoshop Elements and Premiere Elements – And after tracking Elements releases for some years now, we’re pretty sure when the next version will be released.
 So when will version 13 come out?
 Well, they have been pretty good in releasing the new version right in time for the holiday shopping season and pretty consistent about it (with the last four releases happening on the third Tuesday of the month in September).
 Here’s our prediction:

-But don’t expect any dramatic discounts at launch – Most of the deepest discounts begin after Thanksgiving around the Black Friday weekend.
+But don’t expect any dramatic discounts at launch except on the outgoing version 12 (see the current deals and discounts).
+Most of the deepest discounts begin after Thanksgiving around the Black Friday weekend.
 See below for the release date history for the all of the previous versions:

 - Elements 11 – Released on September 25th, 2012.